Understanding Men's Top Health Risks

 Regular – at least yearly – checkups with a primary care provider can keep you on track to avoid all cancers.

 Early detection of prostate cancer saves lives.
 Those regular appointments with a provider can ensure you get needed prostate cancer screenings.
 Symptoms include weak or interrupted urine flow, blood in the urine or more frequent urination.

 Colorectal cancer is another disease where timing is critical.
 Changes in bowel habits, rectal bleeding or blood in your stool are signs.
-Make sure you start colon screening on time; working with a provider can make sure you do.
+Make sure you start colon screening on time — age 45 for most of us.
+You can work with a provider to make sure you do.

 No. 1: Heart Disease